TryItOnline/cixl/README.md

 118
 ```

-Next up is consing a stack.
+Next up is consing a stack:

 ```
 use: cx;